MyWifeAA12/minecraft-fumofumo/README.md

-This is fork of the original fumofumo plugin at https://github.com/MyWifeAA12/minecraft-fumofumo Updated to MC 1.19.1
+This is a fork of the original fumofumo plugin at https://github.com/MyWifeAA12/minecraft-fumofumo Updated to MC 1.19.1

 # minecraft-fumofumo